Home Article Archive Digest Archive Free Signup

 Faster Payments - Bringing Payment Processing Into the 21st Century (5,6) VocaLink uses active/active to provide 24x7 real-time payments.

-Handelsbanken Turns to Parallel Sysplex (4,10) Sweden's Handelsbanken goes active/active to protect their online banking and ATM network.
+Handelsbanken Turns to Parallel Sysplex (4,10) Sweden's Handelsbanken goes active/active to protect its online banking and ATM network.

 How Does Google Do It?
 (3,2) Google processes tens of gigabytes of data in minutes on their massive clusters.